nicoscore99/arriva/readme.md

 Stuff that can be improved:

-- Expand EPD functionality to prevent blinking every time the screen changes
+- ~~Expand EPD functionality to prevent blinking every time the screen changes~~ --> not possible in 2.7 inch epaper V1, only V2
 - Write tests for the queries (But how to run from Github server with credentials?)
-- Flake8 the code
+- ~~Flake8 the code~~ --> to much effort, waveshare_epd is not to flake8 standards either